 The cornerstones of our HR strategy are Learning and Development, Leadership and Culture of Engagement.
 As success in these areas is tightly connected to the Group strategy and the ongoing transformation, special emphasis has been put on strengthening internal communications and increased understanding about the strategy.

-In the spring 2017, we introduced Quarterly Dialogue meetings held by the management for employees to learn about the group´s strategic direction and the selected focus areas.
+The practice with quaterly held dialogue meetings continued during 2018.
+In these gatherings the employees had a possiblity to learn about the group´s strategic direction and the selected focus areas.
 Meanwhile, the internal social media channel Slack proved to be an efficient way to share and discuss topical matters.

 Ongoing dialogue with customers is part of the fundamental nature of our business.
 We have daily dialogue with customers about their needs and expectations.